 A: We noticed that mt is not always installed with some Linux distributions.
 In some cases it appears to be part of the cpio rpm.
+You might need some detective work to find it.

 Q: Can I use a SCSI DLT tape drive?